Who and what we'll fund

 After you've applied

 We aim to let you know our decision within three weeks.
 If we need some more information, we may contact you.

-Please be aware that we only have limited funds available and therefore we can’t fund everything we’d like to, including some really good projects.
+Please be aware that we only have limited funds available and therefore we can’t fund everything we’d like to, including some good projects which are general improvement works, not closely linked to the challenge of returning to play due to the ongoing pandemic.
 If we can’t fund your project, we'll tell you why.

 If I'm successful, what happens next?